Marsupenaeus: Taxonomy

 The species was first described by Charles Spence Bate in 1888 as "Penaeus canaliculatus var. japonicus".
 In 1971, N. M. Tirmizi established a new subgenus of Penaeus for P. japonicus, and raised to the rank of genus by Isabel Pérez Farfante and Brian Kensley in 1997.
-M. japonicus remains the only species in the genus.
+M. japonicus remained the only species in the genus.
+Chan (2023) classified Marsupenaeus as one of eleven subgenera of Penaeus sensu lato.

 Common names for the species include "kuruma shrimp", "kuruma prawn" and "Japanese tiger prawn".

 Importance

 M. japonicus is considered "one of the most economically important members of the family Penaeidae".
 In its introduced range, it is the subject of fishing by trawling in the eastern Mediterranean, especially around the Gulf of İskenderun.
 It is also fished in various parts of its natural range, but its greatest importance is in aquaculture; since 2003, more than 38000 t have been produced in shrimp farms annually, and the value of the annual catch exceeds US$200 million.